Skip to main content

 3. edgeful routes each trade to the correct contract at your broker

-one strategy, one webhook, 3 alerts. clean and simple.
+one strategy, one webhook, 3 alerts. clean and simple. because each alert is a different ticker, there's no position conflict — the one-algo-per-ticker-per-account rule is still satisfied.

 same algo, different accounts